rancher/docs/content/rancher/v2.x/en/admin-settings/globalregistry/harbor/_index.md

 ## Database

 These options are used to configure the database for Harbor data.
+Only Postgres is supported.
 For more information on persistent volumes (PVs) and persistent volume claims (PVCs), refer to [Volumes and Storage]({{< baseurl >}}rancher/v2.x/en/cluster-admin/volumes-and-storage).

 Field | Description | Required | Editable | Default
 ----|-----------------|------------|------------|------------